myunghun0721/DailyForge/README.md

    pipenv install -r requirements.txt
    ```
 3. Create a .env file based on the example with proper settings for your development environment.
-4. Make sure the SQLite3 database connection url is in the .env file.
+4. Make sure the SQLite3 database connection URL is in the .env file.
 5. This starter organizes all tables inside the flask_schema schema, defined by the SCHEMA environment variable.
 Replace the value for SCHEMA with a unique name, making sure you use the snake_case convention.
 6. Get into your pipenv, migrate your database, seed your database, and run your Flask app:
    ```bash